PalatinCoder/SquadIT/_pages/about.md

 Part of the team are Jan, Rico and Ferdinand.

 ## Our Project
 SquadIT is the project we do for our Software Engineering class.
 The goal is to achieve experience in working on a software project based on an agile developement.
-We got to chose a topic for our project and of wich technologies the soloution should consist.
+We got to chose a topic for our project and of which technologies the solution should consist.
 To come up with a good topic we tried to look out for daily problems in our life which could be easily implemented.
 So we came up with sports management for squads and clubs!